Snipy7374/pyweek-sept-2024/README.md

 # Credits

+The contributors are listed by the ones with the most commits.

 - [Snipy7374](https://github.com/Snipy7374) - Team leader, worked on the GUIs.
 - [Asher](https://github.com/FallenDeity) - Worked on the Main Character and on the maps.
 Team leader aid.
 - [Stovoy](https://github.com/Stovoy) - Gave the starting game idea.
 Worked on the light dynamics.